Introduction

 Consider keeping a diary of the foods and drinks they’re eating over a week.
 If they’re eating something from each of the four main food groups then you probably shouldn’t worry.

-If they’re missing out on a lot of foods then your next port of call is your health visitor, GP or public health nurse (ROI).
+If they’re missing out on a lot of foods then your next port of call is your health visitor or GP.
 They’ll look at their weight and height.
 If there is an issue, they’ll be able to help with what to do next.